sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > of this module provides.
 > What you will more likely be using the 'http' module for is
 > implementing backend web services for your applications.

->
+- Impact
-> This is where the 'http' module is an invaluable tool iy your
+> This is where the 'http' module is an invaluable tool ny your
 > arsenal.

 - Processing URLs
   - Understanding URL Object